The Relative Clause

 That = relative pronoun functioning as subject; dangled = verb.

-Who continued to play video games until his eyes were blurry with fatigue
+Who played video games until his eyes were blurry with fatigue

 Who = relative pronoun functioning as subject; played = verb.